Ishh-glitch/airline-reservation/README.md

 static private int expiration_date;
 static private int security_number;
 static public String plan;

 public static void Booking_information(){
-System.out.println("To use our services you first have to register ");
+System.out.println("WELCOME TO AIRBOOKING SERVICE HOW MAY WE HELP YOU TODAY\n To use our services you first have to register ");
 register();
 }